cppimmo/DCS-EFM-ImGui/README.md

 Select *Configuration Properties -> Linker -> General -> Additional Libraries Directories* and add $(ProjectDir)\..\<REPLACE_THIS>\MinHook\lib\

-In the MinHook/lib/ directory, you will see several different static libraries.
+In the MinHook/lib/ directory of the FmGui release archive, you will see several different static libraries.
 Choose the static libraries with the appropriate architecture and platform toolset for your project.
 Add these to your different configurations in *Configuration Properties -> Linker -> Input -> Additional Dependencies*.

 ## 2. Examples: <a name="examples"></a>